farcloser/ssh-agent/README.md

 ./install.sh destination_folder
 ```

-## What is this doing exactly?
+### What is this doing exactly?

 `./install.sh` will:
-- stop and disable the system ssh-agent agent
+- stop and disable the system `ssh-agent` launchctl agent
 - copy the run script `farcloser-ssh-agent` into `destination_folder`
 - install and start a user launch agent in `~/Library/LaunchAgents/world.farcloser.ssh_agent.plist`: